elaeon/dama_ml/docs/index.rst

  * Uses transformations for manipulate data (images).

 A simple pipeline example.
-A first step is build a dataset, and then pass it to a classification model for training, once the training was finnished you can predict some data.
+A first step is build a dataset, and then pass it to a classification model for training, once the training was finished you can predict some data.
 Train data is always saved, therefore, steps 1, 2 are no needed for future predictions.